 The typical diesel engine weighs about 800 pounds more than a gasoline engine.
 This results in a corresponding reduction in a truck’s payload capacity.
 Now 800 pounds may not sound like much, but when it comes to payload, every pound matters.
 Because of this, consumers interested in getting a diesel and hauling a truck camper should set their sights on a one-ton pickup truck, like a Chevy 3500 or a Ford F-350, rather than a half-ton or three-quarter-ton.
 The penalty in payload for having a diesel is simply too large for lower rated pickup trucks.
 This is especially true if you’re interested in hauling a moderately equipped hard-side truck camper.
 Fully loaded, that truck camper will weigh approximately 3,000 pounds.
 The only three-quarter-ton pickups with payloads that high are gasoline-powered.

 7. Horsepower and Torque

 Torque is where the diesel engine really shines.
 For example, the Cummins 6.7L turbo diesel can deliver a whopping 900 foot pounds of torque, while the 6.4L V8 HEMI is limited to just 429 foot pounds.
 It’s true that the gasoline engine delivers more peak horsepower—410 horsepower for the 6.4 L HEMI compared to 385 horsepower for the Cummins 6.7L—but the gap between the two engine types is pretty insignificant and closing fast.
-There’s no doubt about it, if you plan on hauling a truck camper in mountainous terrain or plan on doing a lot of heavy towing, then you’ll want to get a diesel.
+There’s no doubt about it, if you plan on hauling a truck camper in mountainous terrain or plan on towing a large boat, jeep, or utility trailer, then you’ll want to get a diesel.
 There’s simply no comparison between the two, especially when climbing difficult 6 percent mountain grades.

 8. Noise, Vibration, and Harshness (NVH)